tencent-ailab/IP-Adapter/README.md

 ![arch](assets/figs/fig1.png)

 ## Release
+- [2023/12/29] 🔥 Add an experimental version of IP-Adapter-FaceID-PlusV2, more information can be found [here](https://huggingface.co/h94/IP-Adapter-FaceID).
 - [2023/12/27] 🔥 Add an experimental version of IP-Adapter-FaceID-Plus, more information can be found [here](https://huggingface.co/h94/IP-Adapter-FaceID).
 - [2023/12/20] 🔥 Add an experimental version of IP-Adapter-FaceID, more information can be found [here](https://huggingface.co/h94/IP-Adapter-FaceID).
 - [2023/11/22] IP-Adapter is available in [Diffusers](https://github.com/huggingface/diffusers/pull/5713) thanks to Diffusers Team.